WHIPS-team/WHIPS4/reST.rst

 2. Download whatever data you plan to process.
-Currently, the program is designed to process OMI NO2 DOMINO level 2 data, OMI NO2 NASA level 2 data, MOPITT CO data, and NASA MODIS AOD level 2 data.
+Currently, the program is designed to process OMI NO2 DOMINO level 2 data, OMI NO2 NASA level 2 data, MOPITT CO data, NASA MODIS AOD level 2 data, and OMI SO2 level 2 data.
 See the detailed documentation for the --filelist argument for locations of data.